-Gobi Manchurian: learn to make this extremely popular, restaurant style and delicious gobi (cauliflower Manchurian) recipe that’s sauteed in sweet-spicy Chinese sauce.
+Gobi Manchurian: learn to make this extremely popular, restaurant-style and delicious gobi (Sweet Spicy Chinese Cauliflower Meatballs) recipe that’s sauteed in sweet-spicy Chinese sauce.
+Made using cauliflower rice vegetarian meatballs.

 This recipe has been pending for so long that it’s become a joke within our friends that they’d rather eat it at our place than get the recipe 😉 So Yes, this post was looooooong due!